AncientAbacus/US-Power-Outage-Trends/README.md

 ## Exploratory Data Analysis (EDA)
 We explored this dataset with various univariate and bivariate analyses and utilized different ways to display them. <br />

+We first explored the frequency of the causes of the power outages and saw that most of them came from severe weather events. <br />

 <iframe src="assets/UP1.html" width=800 height=600 frameBorder=0></iframe>

+Here, we created a histogram to understand the amount of power outages that went on for a certain amount of time.
+Most of the power outages had a small 'OUTAGE.DURATION', meaning they were resolved within a few hours.
+Meanwhile, there were far fewer that took many hours to get the power restored. <br />

 <iframe src="assets/UP2.html" width=800 height=600 frameBorder=0></iframe>

+ The following four visualizations map the different concentrations of power outages in the United States throughout the four different seasons. <br />

 <iframe src="assets/UP3_Spring.html" width=800 height=600 frameBorder=0></iframe>